TrueVotes/TrueVote/truevote-engine/README.md

             specified poll or the number of votes is not appropriate for the poll 500 - ERROR could not query or add to the ledger
       '''

+## Challenges

+- ensuring that random user cannot simply add an entry to the ledger that will emulate our data format & be counted as a vote
+- verifying keys of poll operators when placing votes
+- encrypting vote data